ignamel/ER_mutualism/README.md

 # ER_mutualism

-This repository includes the data and analysis code used for the study "Reversion to metabolic autonomy underpins evolutionary rescue of a bacterial obligate mutualism" Melero-Jiménez et al. 202-.
+This repository includes the data and analysis code used for the study "Reversion to metabolic autonomy underpins evolutionary rescue in a bacterial obligate mutualism" Melero-Jiménez et al. 202-.

 ## Folder Descriptions (data.zip)